Holistic Health Talk

-Now if you’ve been with me for awhile you know that I am a strong advocate of the Paleolithic diet, and this is a sweet recipe that doesn’t violate those terms.
-I love to enjoy something cool on a hot summer’s day to lower the body temperature while I relax and watch a good movie, and this is the perfect solution.
+Now, if you’ve been with me for awhile you know that I am a strong advocate of the Paleo diet, and this is a sweet recipe that doesn’t violate those terms.
+Every now and then I love to enjoy something cool on a hot summer’s day to lower the body temperature while I relax and watch a good movie, and this is the perfect solution.

 Additionally, this is a wonderful healthy replacement for ice cream or other not so healthy treats.
-For example, I recently celebrated a birthday and I had this strawberry and coconut smoothie as my birthday treat instead of cake and ice cream.
+For example, I often celebrate my birthday with this strawberry and coconut smoothie as my birthday treat instead of cake and ice cream.

 Here’s what you need: